 The Foundation receives in-kind donations to be used or sold as the Board see fit.
 The Board's policy is to hold the items until such time as they can be sold, and the money placed in the appropriate fund or donate them to the College of the Sequoias.
-The value of the donated items held for sale at June 30, 2019, is immaterial to the financial statements, and as such, it is not shown.
+The value of the donated items held for sale on June 30, 2020, is immaterial to the financial statements, and as such, it is not shown.